PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Here we are directly setting the moving the CoarseZ motor on the sample stack to our desired position, instead of just picking a position for the sample changer.
-We have also recorded that this run is on a 2 mm sample, unlike our previous 1mm runs.
-Finally, the instrument has converted into transmission mode, setting the appropriate wiring tables and moving the m4 monitor into the beam.
+We have also recorded that this run is on a 2 mm sample, unlike our previous 1 mm runs.
+Finally, the instrument has converted into transmission mode, setting the appropriate wiring tables and moving the M4 monitor into the beam.

->>> measure("Sample Name", "CT", SampleX=10, uamps=5)
+>>> measure("Sample Name", "CT", SampleX=10, Julabo1_SP=35, uamps=5)
 Moving to sample changer position CT
+Moving Julabo1_SP to 35
 Moving SampleX to 10
 Setup Larmor for event
 Using the following Sample Parameters